Manage SMB using the GUI

 • Username and Password: A username and password of an account that has join privileges to the Active Directory domain.
 WEKA does not save these credentials.
 Instead, the SMB cluster creates a computer account for use.

-• Server: (Optional) WEKA identifies an AD Domain Controller server automatically based on the AD domain name.
+• Server: (Optional) WEKA automatically identifies an AD Domain Controller server based on the AD domain name.
 You do not need to set the server name.
-In some cases, if required, specify the AD server.
+In some cases, specify the AD server if required.

 • Computers Org.
 Unit: The default AD organizational unit (OU) for the computer account is the Computers directory.
 You can define any OU to create the computer account that the joining account has permission to, such as SMB servers or corporate computers.